 Throughout the month of May, the EU Delegation to the Philippines (EUD) hosted a series of events facilitating cultural diversity and exchange.
-A festival held annually since 2010, Viva Europa showcases heritage with live music, poetry, film, and more while uniting Europeans and Filipinos with a shared love for the arts.
+A festival held annually since 2010, Viva Europa showcases heritage with live music, poetry, and film, while uniting Europeans and Filipinos with a shared love for the arts.

 A special lights display launched Viva Europa 2022 on 8 May.
 Blue and yellow illuminated the De La Salle University facade, Rizal Monument and Musical Dancing Fountain at Rizal Park in Manila to symbolise the long-standing relationship shared by the EU and the Philippines.

 Spain and Italy hosted independent events throughout the month, including a flute concert, architecture webinar, and film screening.
 France's ‘The Night of Ideas’, brought French, Italian, Romanian, and Philippine cultural institutions together in a dialogue about how art, cinema, and society persisted throughout the pandemic.

 Other events celebrating years of vibrant partnership brought participants together based on a shared passion for literary art.
 The Bersong Europinoy Poetry Festival was hosted virtually on 27 May, with EU representatives and renowned award-winning poets reciting pieces with an underlying theme of togetherness.
 A recording remains available for public viewing on the EUD’s Facebook page.

 On 28 May, the Musica FEUROPA Choral Festival was hosted virtually in partnership with Far Eastern University for the 13th year, emphasising Europe’s and the Philippines’ shared cultural values.
 The prestigious choral competition has come a long way from a small local event, and it is now a leading platform for talented Philippine choral groups to showcase their vocal prowess.
 A recording of the event remains available for public viewing on Musica EUropa’s Facebook page.